Quantronauts/qhack21/README.md

 2. [Setup env](#setup_env)

 ## Structure <a name="structure"></a>
+- Folder :
+	- problem_set : folder for the problems set challenge
+	- hackaton : folder for our project
+- Branchs :
 	- main : only for archive and tag
 	- develop : for merging and testing everything together
 	- feature : to develop things

 ## Setup env <a name="setup_env"></a>
 ### Create your virtual env